matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 ## 🕹 Commands

-Please consider that while the provided CLI commands enable contract deployment and upgrading, not all arguments may be available.
+Please consider that while the provided commands enable contract deployment and upgrading, not all arguments may be available.
 If these commands lack the required functionality, it may be necessary to utilize scripting for a more comprehensive approach.

 ### 📥 Configuration
 To extend the configuration to support commands, we need to add an accounts field to the specific network configuration in the networks section of the hardhat.config.ts file.
 This accounts field can support an array of private keys or a mnemonic object and represents accounts that will be used as wallet automaticlly.